craftykim/style-dictionary-demo/README.md

 ### iOS demo
 - `cd ios/demo`
-- Install the style dictionary CocoaPod with `pod install` `open StyleDictionaryDarkModeDemo.xcworkspace` to open the Xcode workspace
+- Install the style dictionary CocoaPod with `pod install`
+- Type `open StyleDictionaryDarkModeDemo.xcworkspace` to open the Xcode workspace
-- Click the play ▶️  button to build and run the demo
+- Click the play button to build and run the demo

 ### Android demo
 - Open the android folder in Android Studio
-- Click the play ▶️  button to build and run the demo in an emulator
+- Click the play button to build and run the demo in an emulator

 ## Token setup
 All the raw color values are included in the `core.json` file.
 The colors are separated into objects corresponding as closely as possible to how they are set up in Figma.